arg7/vcda/README.md

 ## BRANCH_CTRL (R248)
 | 28-39 | BCS[8] | JMP\_Stride[24] |
 Default on Reset: 1

+Note:
+> ALU VR\_CTRL register defines two fields, VL (Vector Length) unsigned int of HWS bit size and ST\_RDST as signed int of same size, which set the behavior of storing result of ALU operation.
+> ALU VR\_STRIDE register defines two fields, ST\_RRS and ST\_RSRC as signed int of HWS bit size, which sets the behavior of input operands in ALU operation.
+>VL is in ALU Data Type units, one byte for ADT.u8, 4 for ADT.u32.
+>These registers can be used as general purpose, if ALU is not used.
+Using INC, DEC, NOT and CMP is ok.

 ## ALU Data Type Selector (4 bits)